Baseline Informatiebeveiliging Rijksdienst standard (BIR 2012)

 Organizations operating in the Netherlands government sector must demonstrate compliance with the Baseline Informatiebeveiliging Rijksdienst standard (BIR 2012).
 The BIR 2012 provides a standard framework based on ISO 27001 and ISO 27002.
 When using Microsoft Azure or Office 365, part of the BIR 2012 controls for these cloud services are managed by Microsoft in line with the shared responsibility model in cloud computing.
 Organizations that need to comply with BIR 2012 are therefore required to determine if the underlying Microsoft services they are using are compliant with BIR 2012.

-The BIR coverage report provides guidance where the BIR standards are covered by existing ISO 27001 certifications that are available for the Microsoft Online Services.
+The BIR coverage report provides guidance where the BIR standards are covered by existing ISO 27001 certifications that are available for Microsoft cloud services.
 Where there are additional BIR controls that are not covered by ISO 27001, references are made to other independent attestations, audit documentation, or contractual statements.

 Microsoft and BIR 2012